-after $n$ rounds with probability at least $1-p-6\exp(-c^{\prime}d)$. \end{theorem} Recall that $\sigma$ denotes the variance of the external Gaussian noise $\eta$ in \eqref{eq:stoch_lin_rewmod} while $\alpha$ was defined in \eqref{eq:sing_vals_cond_mat}.
-The parameter $p \in (0,1)$ controls the probability of success of the algorithm at the expense of increasing the total regret incurred.
-Note that the dependence\footnote{This is actually true for $k \geq 3$.
-For $k=1,2$ the $\left(n/\log n\right)^{\frac{4}{k+2}}$ factor dominates.
-See Remark \ref{rem:reg_bd_k_12} in Section \ref{subsec:cab_liparam_tot_reg_bd} for details.} of the regret bound in terms of $n$ is $O(n^{\frac{1+k}{2+k}} (\log n)^{\frac{1}{2+k}})$.
-Say the linear parameter matrix $\matA$, or even the sub-space spanned by its rows, was known.
+after $n$ rounds.} \end{theorem} Recall that $\sigma$ denotes the variance of the external Gaussian noise $\eta$ in \eqref{eq:stoch_lin_rewmod} while $\alpha$ was defined in \eqref{eq:sing_vals_cond_mat}. \hemant{The regret incurred in the first phase is the first term in \eqref{eq:main_res_bandit_linparam}.
+The regret incurred in the second phase corresponds to the second term in \eqref{eq:main_res_bandit_linparam}.
+Note that the dependence of the regret bound in terms of $n$ is $O(n^{\frac{1+k}{2+k}} (\log n)^{\frac{1}{2+k}})$ when $k > 3$, which is close to the optimal rate.
+Indeed,} say the linear parameter matrix $\matA$, or even the sub-space spanned by its rows, was known.
 We then know a lower bound of $\Omega(n^{\frac{1+k}{2+k}})$ on regret, for $k$-variate Lipschitz continuous mean rewards \cite{Bubeck2011ALT}.
 In terms of $n$, our bound nearly matches this lower bound, albeit for a slightly restricted class of Lipschitz continuous mean reward functions.
-As discussed in Section \ref{sec:conclusion} it seems to be possible to remove the $\log n$ term completely by using recent results for finite-armed bandits.
+As discussed in Section \ref{sec:conclusion} it seems to be possible to remove the \hemant{$(\log n)^{\frac{1}{2+k}}$ factor appearing in the bound} by using recent results for finite-armed bandits.
 Lastly we also note the dependence of our regret bound on the parameter $\alpha$.
 As explained in Section \ref{subsec:tract_param_alpha}, $\alpha$ typically decreases as $d \rightarrow \infty$.
 Hence in order to obtain regret bounds that are at most polynomial in $d$ we would like $\alpha$ to be polynomial in $d^{-1}$.
 To this end, Proposition \ref{prop:tract_cond_alpha} in Section \ref{subsec:tract_param_alpha} which was proven by Tyagi et al. \cite{Tyagi2014_acha}, describes a fairly general class of functions for which $\alpha$ is $\Theta(d^{-1})$.